jessemzhang/tn_test/README.md

 # TN test

-The code in this repository accompanies the experiments performed in the paper [Towards a post-clustering test for differential expression](https://www.biorxiv.org/content/early/2018/11/05/463265) by Zhang, Kamath, and Tse.
+The code in this repository accompanies the experiments performed in the paper [Valid post-clustering differential analysis for single-cell RNA-Seq](https://www.biorxiv.org/content/10.1101/463265v2) by Zhang, Kamath, and Tse.

 ## Installation